-S5 Table linking authors with languages

-https://docs.google.com/spreadsheets/d/1E9MxbyvgVBNF-9pCtagkJ9TQbbBgWBFjA_vP2EcF1Hw/edit?usp=sharing

 Appendix 1 Recording protocol

 We study how and why song and speech are similar or different throughout the world, and we need your help!
 We are recruiting collaborators speaking diverse languages who can record themselves singing one short (minimum 30 second) song excerpt, recitation of the same lyrics, spoken description of the song, and an instrumental version of the song’s melody.
 In addition, we ask collaborators to include a transcribed text that segments your words according to the onset of the sound unit (e.g., syllable, note) that you feel reasonable.
 The recording/transcription/segmentation process should take less than 2 hours.
 (Later we will ask you to check sound recordings that we produce based on your segmented text, which may take up to 2 more hours.)